techjantaparty/EDU-CHAIN-TJP/README.md

 ## 🚧Limitations

-***- Scalability: The current implementation may face challenges in handling a large number of users simultaneously.***
+- ***Scalability: The current implementation may face challenges in handling a large number of users simultaneously.***
-***- Security: While blockchain provides a high level of security, there are still potential vulnerabilities in the system that need to be addressed.***
+- ***Security: While blockchain provides a high level of security, there are still potential vulnerabilities in the system that need to be addressed.***
-***- Integration: Integrating with existing educational and employment systems can be complex and time-consuming.***
+- ***Integration: Integrating with existing educational and employment systems can be complex and time-consuming.***
-***- User Adoption: Convincing users to switch from traditional systems to a decentralized platform may be difficult.***
+- ***User Adoption: Convincing users to switch from traditional systems to a decentralized platform may be difficult.***

 ## 🔍Explanation of Limitations